It is inevitable that during your lifetime of getting your finances together, you’re going to make some common money mistakes.

 Not developing a budget or savings plan

-No matter your age or level of finance knowledge, you should develop a budget and saving plan.
+No matter your age or level of finance knowledge, you should develop a budget and savings plan.

 You might insist on saving or taking care of your finances without writing it down, but this is a huge money mistake!